Yes. You can. You definitely CAN learn to sing high notes.

 When you sing in your *mixed voice* your voice will sound like your lower notes, except richer (the richness comes from your head resonance).
 The best part is it's so easy to hit the highest notes you can imagine in mixed voice.

-You can get speech level singing lessons on CD at this website.
+You can get speech level singing lessons on this page.
 This is a wonderful singing instruction program and I recommend it highly.
 They are perfect if you want to learn to sing high notes.
 The creator of the material is a world famous teacher called Brett Manning, who has many famous names on his client list.